MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 	//mounts the 'views' directory so that it is reachable by the client app.set('views', path.join(__dirname, 'views'));

-We then instruct that our view engine that we will be using is jade.
+We then tell Express that our view engine that we will be using is jade.
 Express can be used with a variety of view engines, but jade is the most popular choice:

 	app.set('view engine', 'jade');